Working with Bookmarks

-The following code example shows how to obtain bookmarks from a bookmark collection.
-You can download the template file of this example from here.
+The following code example shows how to obtain bookmarks from a bookmark collection:

-The following code example shows how to get or set a bookmark name and text.
-You can download the template file of this example from here.
+The following code example shows how to get or set a bookmark name and text:

 If you change the name of a bookmark to a name that already exists in the document, no error will be generated and only the first bookmark will be stored when you save the document.